NeoGeographyToolkit/StereoPipeline/docs/tools/orbit_plot.rst

     satellite orientation is estimated based on camera positions.

 --subtract-line-fit
     If set, subtract the best line fit from the curves being plotted.
+If more than one dataset is being plotted, the same line fit will be subtracted from all of them.
+This is useful to see the residuals after fitting a line to the data.

 --trim-ratio <float (default: 0.0)>
     Trim ratio.
 Given a value between 0 and 1 (inclusive), remove this fraction